< < PS03 : PS04 : PS05 > >

 024 The system shall notify emergency responders of the characteristics and damage identified to the vehicle involved in a collision.
 04 Drivers need to be able to rebroadcast crash alerts to remote connected vehicles as well as roadside "hotspots" in order to forward mayday requests even in areas where no vehicle to infrastructure communications exists.

+025 The system shall forward a request for assistance to another personal traveler interface containing the traveler's current location and identity.
 03 Travelers need to be able to send a mayday alert to Emergency Management or other traveler devices in order to get help from emergency services.

-025 The system shall provide further details about the emergency to the center upon request from that function.
+027 The system shall provide further details about the emergency to the center upon request from that function.
 01 Emergency Management needs to be able to determine that a crash or emergency situation has taken place, based on on-board sensor data that detect changes in velocity, vehicle orientation, and airbag status.

 04 Drivers need to be able to rebroadcast crash alerts to remote connected vehicles as well as roadside "hotspots" in order to forward mayday requests even in areas where no vehicle to infrastructure communications exists.